osianSmith/Gregynog-Game-Competion/README.md

 Run the hardware test (HardwareTest.ino) to ensure that everything hardware is working.
 If not contact Osian or Gavin and we will try to fix it

-Example Programs made by Gavin (c) 2019
+Example Programs made by Gavin © 2019